russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Key points:

 • Joe Rogan is an American comedian, commentator, and podcast host.
 Across all his platforms, Rogan loves recommending the books he is reading.
-Most noticeably, self-help is one of his most read genres, alongside scientific reads to better understand humanity.
+Most noticeably, self-improvement is one of his most read genres, alongside scientific reads, to better understand humanity.

 • Many of Joe Rogan’s favorite books come from people he hosts on his globally known podcast, such as Elon Musk, James Nester, and David Goggins.
 While he talks about various texts, Jonathan Haidth and Malcolm Gladwell are two prominent authors in Joe Rogan’s favorite books collection.

-• It is disheartening when you start a book only to realize you’re not enjoying it and it doesn’t align with your learning goals.
-Thankfully, Headway makes it easy to choose which books to dive deeper into, including your favorites on the Joe Rogan book list.
+• It is disheartening when you buy a book on Amazon only to realize you’re not enjoying it and it doesn’t align with your learning goals.
+Thankfully, Headway makes it easy to choose which books to dive deeper into, including your favorites on the Joe Rogan book list

 • Read summaries and listen to or read key points from interesting titles.
 You can quickly get a clearer picture of the book’s content and decide if it’s right for you.